Modem: 1960s

 Some early modems were based on touch-tone frequencies, such as Bell 400-style touch-tone modems.

 The Bell 103A standard was introduced by AT&T in 1962.
 It provided full-duplex service at 300 bit/s over normal phone lines.
-Frequency-shift keying was used, with the call originator transmitting at 1,070 or 1,270 Hz and the answering modem transmitting at 2,025 or 2,225 Hz.
+Frequency-shift keying was used, with the call originator transmitting at 1,070 and 1,270 Hz and the answering modem transmitting at 2,025 and 2,225 Hz.

-The 103 modem would eventually become a de facto standard once third-party (non-AT&T modems) reached the market, and throughout the 1970s, independently made modems compatible with the Bell 103 de facto standard were commonplace.
+The 103 modem would eventually become a de facto standard once third-party (non-AT&T) modems reached the market, and throughout the 1970s, independently made modems compatible with the Bell 103 de facto standard were commonplace.
 Example models included the Novation CAT and the Anderson-Jacobson.
 A lower-cost option was the Pennywhistle modem, designed to be built using readily available parts.

 Teletype machines were granted access to remote networks such as the Teletypewriter Exchange using the Bell 103 modem.
 AT&T also produced reduced-cost units, the originate-only 113D and the answer-only 113B/C modems.